 Overcart started as an online marketplace of pre-owned, refurbished and unboxed goods.
 The company started on a promising note, receiving a capital funding of USD 3 million in series A funding from JSW Ventures and Omidyar Network.

-They went downhill in recent years and from a company which dealt in all kind of orders, it turned into a company which only started accepting bulk orders.
+From a company which dealt in all kind of orders, it turned into a company which only started accepting bulk orders.

 One of the prominent reasons attributed to the failure of Overcart was the inability to grow their demand and supply business model.
 A typical complex business model adopted by all marketplaces.